ArnaudBuchholz/reserve/doc/openui5.md

 <u>*`redirect.json` configuration file*</u>

 When running this configuration file, the network traces of the browser show that **OpenUI5 resources involve two requests** :
-* The first ones gets status `302` from REserve,
+* The first one gets status `302` from REserve,
-* The second ones gets the corresponding resource from the CDN.
+* The second one gets the corresponding resource from the CDN.

 ![redirect](openui5/redirect.png)